matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 [Audience laughter]

+[Time 0:01:39]

 OK.
-Actually we have been working on a ton of stuff, and it is mostly getting spoken about at the conj, but the thing we did not _quite_ get out in time for conj was [Clojure version] 1.10.
+Actually we have been working on a ton of stuff, and it is mostly getting spoken about at the Conj, but the thing we did not _quite_ get out in time for Conj was [Clojure version] 1.10.
 But it represents a ton of work.
 And in particular, it represents a ton of work by someone who is not getting to speak, who you just heard speak, but I would really like to hear a super recognition for the work of Alex